DataDog/integrations-core/mysql/README.md

 ## Setup

-<div class="alert alert-info">This page describes the MySQL agent integration; if you are looking for the Database Monitoring product for MySQL, see <a href="https://docs.datadoghq.com/database_monitoring" target="_blank">Datadog Database Monitoring</a>.</div>
+<div class="alert alert-info">This page describes the MySQL Agent integration.
+If you are looking for the Database Monitoring product for MySQL, see <a href="https://docs.datadoghq.com/database_monitoring" target="_blank">Datadog Database Monitoring</a>.</div>

 ### Installation